Group Chat Guidelines

 Group chat is a group environment – I’m prepared for a bit of give and take and I’ll help to include everyone.
 I’ll make sure I consider what I say and how it may impact others, and I won’t send too many messages at once.
 I understand I may not get the support I need all the time.

 Group chat is an anonymous place – I won’t repeat anything I hear in chat elsewhere and I won’t share personal contact details in the chat room.
+If I choose to be anonymous, I won’t deliberately raise questions about who I am or ask people to guess.
+If I want my name to be known, I’ll change it.
+If an anonymous chatter is in the room, I’ll respect their decision and not ask who they are.

 Members that aren’t able to stick to this agreement may be frozen (timed out) or kicked from the session.